Program Coordinator 18 Reasons

 - Excellent organizational skills, proven ability to handle and prioritize multiple tasks, and to meet deadlines

-- Willingness and ability to work with people from a variety of racial, cultural, and economic backgrounds, with various lifestyles, sexual orientations, and of all ages, including professional chefs, social service providers, volunteers, and low-income participants
+- Experience, willingness, and ability to work with people from a variety of racial, cultural, and economic backgrounds, with various lifestyles, sexual orientations, and of all ages, including professional chefs, social service providers, volunteers, and low-income participants

 - Ability and willingness to work occasional evenings and weekends for the purposes of conducting classes and attending community meetings

-- Not required, but helpful: Fluent or conversant in Spanish
+- Not required, but extremely helpful: Fluent or conversant in Spanish

 This position requires being in the field 65% of the time, driving 15% of the time, and working in an office setting 20% of the time.
 While in the field, frequent lifting, moving, or carrying supplies up to 50 pounds, including use of stairs, is required.
 General office duties include: computer work, filing, phone communication, copying.
 Reasonable accommodation may be made to enable any qualified person to perform the essential job duties.